nginxinc/nginx-azure-workshops/ca-notes/LabOutline.md

 ### Lab 7 - Azure Montoring / Logging Analytics

 - Overview
-Enable and configure Azure Monitoring for Nginx for Azure.
+Enable and configure Azure Monitoring for NGINX for Azure.
 Create custom Azure Dashboards for your applications.
 Gain experience using Azure Logs and logging tools.

 - Learning Objectives
-Enable, configure, and test Azure Monitoring for Nginx for Azure.
+Enable, configure, and test Azure Monitoring for NGINX for Azure.
 Create a couple custom dashboards for your load balanced applications.
 Explore the Azure logging and Analytics tools available.

 <br/>

-### Lab 8 - Nginx Garage or Azure Petshop
+### Lab 8 - NGINX Garage or Azure Petshop

 - Overview
 In this lab, you will deploy a modern application in your AKS cluster.
-You will expose it with Nginx Ingress Controller and Nginx for Azure.
+You will expose it with NGINX Ingress Controller and NGINX for Azure.

 - Learning Objectives
 Deploy the modern app in AKS
 Test and Verify the app is working correctly
-Expose this application outside the cluster with Nginx Ingress Controller Configure Nginx for Azure for this new application
+Expose this application outside the cluster with NGINX Ingress Controller Configure NGINX for Azure for this new application

 <br/>

-### Lab 9 - Nginx and AzureAD / Entra Integration
+### Lab 9 - NGINX and AzureAD / Entra Integration

 - Overview
 In this lab, you will create and configure an Azure Active Directory integration that will provide User based authentication to your web application.
-You will then create and test the Nginx for Azure AD configuration that will enforce this user authentication requirement.
+You will then create and test the NGINX for Azure AD configuration that will enforce this user authentication requirement.

 - Learning Objectives
 Create and configure Azure AD Security settings.
-Create and configure Nginx for Azure to provide user authentication to your web application.
+Create and configure NGINX for Azure to provide user authentication to your web application.
 Test and validate AzureAD is working as expected.
 Explore AzureAD related logging.

 <br/>

-### Lab 10 - Nginx Caching / Garage / Juiceshop
+### Lab 10 - NGINX Caching / Garage / Juiceshop

 - Overview
-In this lab, you will deploy an image rich application, and use Nginx Caching to cache images to improve performance.
+In this lab, you will deploy an image rich application, and use NGINX Caching to cache images to improve performance.

 - Learning Objectives
 Deploy JuiceShop in AKS cluster.
-Expose JuiceShop with Nginx Ingress Controller Configure Nginx for Azure for load balancing JuiceShop.
+Expose JuiceShop with NGINX Ingress Controller Configure NGINX for Azure for load balancing JuiceShop.
-Add Nginx Caching to improve delivery of images.
+Add NGINX Caching to improve delivery of images.

 <br/>